Timinator2000/Timinator-Python-Project/markdowns/checklist.md

 * Update all puzzle solutions to 12/01/2024 `AlgorithmXSolver`
 * Make many links to other puzzles be playground links instead of links to the puzzle.

+* Add Who Dunnit? to the playground.
+  * solution with colors meaning two areas in the playground?

 # Upon Publishing